giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 ## Default certificate

-Once you want to have the default server on the nginx controller support TLS you need to provide a certificate.
-This is made thanks to the flag `--default-ssl-certificate`.
-Now you can provide this value in the `user-value` configmap to force the component to be restarted with the certificate provided.
+When you want to have the default server on the nginx controller support TLS you need to provide a certificate.
+This is configured using the flag `--default-ssl-certificate`.
+Now you can provide this value in the `user-value` configmap to force the component to be restarted with the provided certificate.
 The value of the property should be the namespace and secret name which holds the certificate content.

 ```yaml
 data: